-- 2.1.
-In the case of an appeal, the Appeal Committee shall be established by a decision of the Boards of IFPA and VGA. - 2.2.
-The Appeal Committee shall consist of 6 members, i.e. 3 members delegated by each IFPA and VGA. - 2.3.
+2.1.
+In the case of an appeal, the Appeal Committee shall be established by a decision of the Boards of IFPA and VGA.

+2.2.
+The Appeal Committee shall consist of 6 members, i.e. 3 members delegated by each IFPA and VGA.

+2.3.
 The members of the Appeal Committee delegated by IFPA and VGA must avoid a conflict of interests related to the appeal being examined.
 Persons who have taken part in adopting the decision of the Pharmaceutical Marketing Ethics Committee that has been appealed against in accordance with the appeal procedure or when there are other circumstances which may cause a conflict of interests may not be members of the Appeal Committee.
-If a representative of the Company that has filed an appeal or a breach report on the breach which served as the basis for the decision of the Pharmaceutical Marketing Ethics Committee that has been appealed against in accordance with the appeal procedure is elected as a member of the Appeal Committee, such a member must withdraw from participation in examining the appeal and adopting the decision.
-If a member of the elected Appeal Committee has withdrawn, the IFPA or VGA Board, respectively, shall delegate a new member. - 2.4.
-The Chairperson of the Appeal Committee shall be approved by the members of the Appeal Committee upon common agreement. - 2.5.
+If a representative of the Company that has filed an appeal or a breach report on the breach which served as the basis for the decision of the Pharmaceutical Marketing Ethics Committee, such a member must withdraw from participation in examining the appeal and adopting the decision.
+If a member of the elected Appeal Committee has withdrawn, the IFPA or VGA Board, respectively, shall delegate a new member.

+2.4.
+The Chairperson of the Appeal Committee shall be approved by the members of the Appeal Committee upon common agreement.

+2.5.
 Decisions of the Appeal Committee shall be adopted by a majority of votes.
 In the event of a tie, the Chairperson of the Appeal Committee shall have a casting vote.